PauTorru/RobustMultiscaleBayesian/README.md

 Robust Multiscale Bayesian Energy Dispersive X-ray spectroscopy quantification
 ===============================================================================

 This library contains a series of functions to perform quantification of EDX data using the RMB method in a streamlined manner.
-The scripts use the ESPM library, and so basic understanding of its concepts is necessary to use the RMB method.
+The scripts use the ESPM library.
+Basic understanding of its concepts is necessary to use the RMB method.

 Usage
 ------